Looking for a blacksmith forging experience in Herts? Have you got questions?

 Can children do a blacksmith forging experience?

-Yes, I’m happy to have children on a Blacksmith Forging Experience.
+Yes, I’m happy to have children on a Standard Blacksmith Forging Experience.

 If the child is aged 16 or under, we ask that a parent or other adult comes along with them.
-The parent be present (cost £120), or can also do a forging experience (cost for 2 people £205).
+The parent can be present (cost £120), or can also do a forging experience (cost for 2 people £205).
+We’re happy to have children as young as age 7.

-Can I for something other than a small knife?
+On a Standard Blacksmith Forging Experience can I forge something other than a small knife?

 Yes.
 Most people make a small knife, typically a cheese knife, but people could also make a coat hook, bottle opener, arrow head or something else.